Written CairoVolt Warranty Delivery Within Egypt

 Can a Samsung 45W original charger trigger fast charging on iPhone 17?▼

-Yes, as long as the charger supports USB-C PD 3.0 (most original Samsung 45W chargers do). iPhone 17 Pro Max benefits from a 45W charger by drawing 30W (its max).
-The same philosophy applies to power banks: 45W PD = the safe limit that satisfies both phones, and anything above 45W does not help iPhone.
+Yes, as long as the charger supports USB-C PD 3.0 (most original Samsung 45W chargers do). iPhone 17 Pro Max benefits from a 45W charger by drawing up to 40W (its max), and anything above 40W does not help iPhone.
+But to satisfy both phones at full speed you need 60W — because the S26 Ultra charges up to 60W, and a 45W charger throttles it.

 Ready to Buy?